 The panel of the monitor has a 1500R curvature, which is quite sharper than most of the other screens which use 1800R or higher curvature.
 This creates a lot of immersion in the display and due to ultra-wide 21:9 aspect ratio, the screen feels absolute beauty.
 The circular stand of the monitor uses a similar theme to that of the screen but does not provide height adjustment, which might be a deal-breaker for some people, although the monitor does support VESA standard, so you can use your own stand instead of the default one.

-We will say that this is a heavenly monitor for the price and should definitely be considered if you do not have extremely color-critical tasks, as the color uniformity of this monitor is not as good as professional monitors.
+We will say that this is a heavenly monitor for the price and should definitely be considered if you do not have extremely colour-critical tasks, as the colour uniformity of this monitor is not as good as professional monitors.

 4. Acer ProDesigner PE320QK

 - Does not offer uniformity compensation

 - Edge backlight limits contrast